 About our guides

-Dawa Tashi (on right): Dawa has been a travel companion and leader for many Boundless Journeys’ guests on a number of our tours, from treks in the mountains to festival celebrations in the valleys.
-His combination of local knowledge and amicable personality make him a real treasure to have on the trail.
-He doesn’t care if you are hiking at high altitude or exploring local towns in the lowlands, his main focus is to make sure guests come away with a fantastic experience and thorough understanding of the culture they have come to love as much as he does.
+Dawa Tashi: Dawa has led a variety of Boundless Journeys tours, from treks in the mountains to festival celebrations in the valleys.
+His local knowledge and amicable personality make him a real treasure to have on the trail.
+Whether hiking at high altitude or exploring local towns in the lowlands, Dawa ensures that our guests come away with an outstanding experience, providing them with a a deep appreciation of his country and culture.

-Kinley Tshering (on left): Kinley has led many tours for Boundless Journeys, and is a favorite among our Guests.
-Kinley (or Kelly as he is known among his Bhutanese coworkers) joined our local staff of Guides after completing extensive training in 2006.
-Very friendly and down to earth, Kinley is an extremely knowledgeable local Guide always determined to make your trip special.
+Kinley Tshering: Kinley (or Kelly, as he is known among his Bhutanese coworkers) joined our local staff of guides after completing extensive training in 2006, and has led many tours for Boundless Journeys, becoming a favorite among our guests.
+Very friendly and down to earth, Kinley is extremely knowledgeable and always determined to make your trip special.

 Leki Phuntsho: Leki is a well-educated local guide who has lived his whole life in Bhutan and who currently resides just outside of Thimphu.
 He completed his extensive Guide Training from the Tourism Council of Bhutan in 2006, and enjoys trekking when not leading guests on cultural tours of his homeland.
 With his infectious love and passion for the country, Leki carries the adventurous spirit of a true Bhutanese guide.
 Very friendly and down to earth, Leki is always determined to make your trip special.

 What other guests have said about our guides in Bhutan: